snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 Anyway, this build configuration depends on another **composite** build configuration - which is [`wix-style-react-tests-composite`](http://tc.dev.wixpress.com/viewType.html?buildTypeId=Wix_Angular_WixStyleReact_WixStyleReactTests_WixStyleReactTestsComposite).
 In case you're curious, the dependency is applied when triggering new entry build and defined by the following rules:

-- If the latest composite build success, the entry build would use this build instead of triggering a new (composite) build
+- If the latest composite build success (and suitable), the entry build would use this build instead of triggering a new (composite) build
 - If the latest composite build fails (broken test/fails to start/aborted), the entry build would fail

 Here's a diagram that demonstrates the dependency: